news-catalyst/next-tinynewsdemo/README.md

 ```bash
 git flow release finish '0.1.1'
 ```
+### Creating a hotfix

+*** Note: We are not using hotfixes anymore.
+This section will be archived as we move off of GitFlow and onto a more modern trunk-based deployment model.
+Create a new release version for now.

 If you have to fix something in production ASAP, and the main branch has changes that aren't ready to go live, you'll want to do a **hotfix**, checkout the latest from `stable` and use git flow to create the new feature branch: